Are Paris Tourist Cards Worth It?

 Sightseeing bus passing by the Opéra Garnier| ©veroyama

-Yes, it's definitely worth it if you want to explore Paris at your own pace and enjoy its main attractions from a different perspective.
+Yes, it’s definitely worth it if you want to explore Paris at your own pace and enjoy its main sights from a different perspective.

-The tourist passes include a 1-day tour on the Big Bus, with a hop-on, hop-off option, which means you can get on and off as many times as you like throughout the route.
+Tourist passes include a 1-day tour on the Big Bus, with a hop-on-hop-off option, meaning you can get on and off as many times as you like along the route.

 What’s included in the tour

-• Option to hop on and off at any of the stops on the itinerary.
+• Option to get on and off at any of the stops along the route.

-• Commentary in several languages with information about each point of interest.
+• Commentary in multiple languages with information about each stop.

 • Expert guides who share interesting facts, history, and art.